 Declawing involves the surgical removal of the claws

 The laser is widely accepted by most veterinarians as the best way to perform this procedure.
-There are practitioners out there who are able to do the procedure well without the laser, but I personally feel that laser declaws are dramatically less painful than the older methods.
+There are practitioners out there who are able to do the procedure well without the laser, but in my hands laser declaws are dramatically less painful than the older methods.

 That means that pain management is vital.
 At Sunnyside Veterinary Clinic, we use a balanced, multi-modal, pre-emptive pain management system that does a nice job of controlling post-op pain.

 Declawing has a number of potential complications

-The second complication is that very rarely, some cats will not be able to stand normally on their paws.
+- The last complication is that very rarely, some cats will not be able to stand normally on their paws.
 The tendon structure never heals normally, leading to an abnormal posture.
 This can be permanent, and there may be nothing that can be done about it.
 Fortunately, it is quite rare.

 Our standard protocol goes like this:

 We feel that it is very important to do all that we can to make your cat's experience as pain-free as possible.
 We use a balanced, multi-modal, pre-emptive pain management protocol.
 Balanced means that we use low doses of several different medications in order to minimize side-effects and to increase efficacy, and multi-modal means that we use several different kinds of medications that act in different ways to attack pain from different directions.

 - Step 1: A pre-op dose of gabapentin is given, as this has been shown to help reduce post-op pain in people.

 - Step 2: The cats receive a pre-anesthetic injection of buprenorphine, an excellent long-acting pain drug for cats, combined with nalbuphine, a short-acting injectable pain medication.
 Depending on the cat's temperament and mood, sedatives may be added as well to control anxiety pre-op and to provide additional pain relief.